 Click on Status in the menu bar, and then click Interfaces below it.
-A window will appear providing information about the interfaces on the DFL-1100.
+A window will appear providing information about the interfaces on the DFL-700.
 By default, information about the LAN interface will be displayed.
-To see information for a specific interface, click on the respective link.
+Click on WAN or DMZ for more information about the respective interface.

-Interface - Name of the interface shown, LAN, WAN, or DMZ.
+Interface - Name of the interface being viewed, LAN, WAN, or DMZ.